gitdeepaks/Javascript-StartOver/InterviewQuestions.md

     - `async` and `await` are used to simplify asynchronous code by allowing asynchronous operations to be written in a more synchronous-like manner.

 20. **How can you avoid callback hell (callback pyramid) in JavaScript?**

     - You can avoid callback hell by using techniques like Promises, async/await, or modularizing code into separate functions to improve code readability and maintainability.

+    Certainly!
+Coercion in JavaScript is a fundamental concept that refers to how the language converts between different data types during operations.
+JavaScript performs both implicit and explicit type coercion.
+Here are some JavaScript interview questions related to coercion:

+21. **What is type coercion in JavaScript, and how does it work?**

+- Type coercion is the automatic or implicit conversion of values from one data type to another during operations.
+JavaScript performs type coercion to make operations work, even if the data types don't match.

+22. **Explain the difference between implicit coercion and explicit coercion in JavaScript.**

+- Implicit coercion happens automatically, while explicit coercion is done explicitly using functions like `Number()`, `String()`, or `Boolean()` to convert values from one type to another.

+23. **What is truthy and falsy in JavaScript, and how does type coercion relate to these concepts?**

+- Truthy values are values that are considered "true" when used in a boolean context, while falsy values are considered "false."
+JavaScript uses type coercion to determine truthiness and falsiness.

+24. **What are the falsy values in JavaScript, and can you give examples of how type coercion affects their evaluation in conditions?**

+- Falsy values include `false`, `0`, `""`, `null`, `undefined`, and `NaN`.
+Type coercion can make non-boolean values behave as if they were boolean in conditions.

+25. **Explain how type coercion works in JavaScript when using the `==` (loose equality) operator.**

+- The `==` operator performs type coercion to compare values.
+If the data types are different, JavaScript will attempt to convert one or both values to a common type before making the comparison.

+26. **What is the danger of using the `==` (loose equality) operator in JavaScript comparisons, and why is it recommended to use `===` (strict equality) instead?**

+- The `==` operator can lead to unexpected results due to its type coercion behavior, while `===` strictly compares both value and type, avoiding many common pitfalls in JavaScript comparisons.

+27. **How can you perform type-safe comparisons in JavaScript to avoid unintended type coercion?**

+- To perform type-safe comparisons, use the `===` (strict equality) or `!==` (strict inequality) operators, which do not perform type coercion.

+28. **Give an example of implicit type coercion in JavaScript when performing addition with different data types (e.g., string and number).**

+- For instance, `"5" + 3` results in the string `"53"` due to implicit coercion.

+29. **What is the purpose of the `Boolean()` function in JavaScript, and how can you use it to explicitly convert a value to a boolean?**

+- The `Boolean()` function can be used to explicitly convert a value to a boolean.
+For example, `Boolean(0)` returns `false`, and `Boolean("hello")` returns `true`.

+30. **Explain how type coercion affects the behavior of the `==` operator when comparing `null` and `undefined` with other data types.**

+- When comparing `null` or `undefined` with other data types using `==`, they are loosely equal to each other and do not equal any other data type.

+Understanding coercion is crucial in JavaScript, as it can lead to unexpected behavior in your code.
+Being aware of how JavaScript converts data types can help you write more robust and predictable code.

 **React Interview Questions:**